0xLeif/Fork/README.md

 # Fork

-*Using a single input create two separate async functions*
+*Parallelize two or more async functions*

 ## What is Fork?